 The latest Government guidance on Safeguarding can by found by clicking on the following link.

 The Safeguarding Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the school.
 These are all available on request from the school office or they may be found on our policy page.

 The aim of Monksmead School is to safeguard and promote children’s welfare, safety, health and guidance by fostering an honest, open, caring and supportive climate.
 The children’s welfare is of paramount importance.

 The overarching safeguarding message must be to maintain an attitude of “it could happen here”.

-At Monksmead, there is a Designated Safeguarding Person (DSP) and two Deputy Designated Safeguarding Persons (DDSP) who are responsible for ensuring that child protection and safeguarding concerns are handled sensitively, professionally and in ways which support the needs of the child.
+At Monksmead, there is a Designated Safeguarding Person (DSP) and a Deputy Designated Safeguarding Person (DDSP) who are responsible for ensuring that child protection and safeguarding concerns are handled sensitively, professionally and in ways which support the needs of the child.

 All staff have read and comply with the updates on Keeping Children Safe in Education 2019.